Electric outlets in my RV only work on 110 volt house current, but not on 12 volt

 The only other way that you would have power at the 110 volt receptacles was if your RV was equipped with a large power inverter that was providing power to all of the electrical receptacles in your RV.

-A power inverter (pictured at the top of this page) is normally attached to the house batteries of an RV and converts 12 volt DC to 110 volt AC power.
-After-market inverters normally have the electrical receptacles directly on them (pictured on top of this page).
+(pictured above) is normally attached to the house batteries of an RV and converts 12 volt DC to 110 volt AC power.
+After-market inverters normally have the electrical receptacles directly on them (pictured above).

-The first thing you have to do is figure out what electrical demand you will have.
+The next step you have to take is to determine what electrical demand you will have.
 Please read the answers that I gave to the questions below and you will get all the information you need to choose the right inverter.
+I Need A Power Inverter For My RV How Many Watts Should It Be?Can I Connect A Power Inverter Directly To My RV's House Batteries?